PDFCreator Server works as service and allows central management of settings and users. This results in less work for administrators.

 And because several users can share the same printer and through that the same configuration, once your configuration needs to change for all users there is only one place where you need to adjust it.

 The use of multiple threads enables PDFCreator Server to convert more than one file at the same time.
-This is the main reason why PDFCreator Server is so much faster at converting files than PDFCreator.
+This is the main reason why PDFCreator Server is so much faster at converting files than PDFCreator when dealing with high volume printing.

 On starting the service, it is initialized with the defined queues and creates a thread pool containing the set number of threads.
 When a user prints using a PDFCreator Server printer that was shared in the network, the service is notified about the new print job.